Aviation High School’s Federal Aviation Administration Program Regulations and Information

 • Lab Projects: 50%

 • Additionally, a student may not be absent or late for more than 10% of the course.
+Students absence for 10% or more of a rotation will automatically fail the course for FAA licensing purposes.

 It is important to note that all FAA subject areas must be completed and passed with a minimum final course grade of 70% or better in order to receive FAA certification.
 In addition, final exams will be administered at the end of each FAA subject area and must also meet the minimum passing grade of 70% or better.

-FAA Coursework Make-Up Options: Failed rotations are made up according to the following guidelines:
+: Failed rotations are made up according to the following guidelines:

-• Failed coursework (final class grade 50-69) may be remediated during evening, Saturday academy or summer school.
+• Failed coursework (final class grade of 50-69) may be remediated during evening, Saturday academy, or summer school.
 When remediating coursework, students must attend and complete the program from beginning to end.
 All required projects and/or projects previously completed will not be permitted.
 Note: when remediating coursework, the highest passing grade a student may earn is a 70%.

 • Students with final class grades (0-49) must see the assistant principal for FAA approval in order to remediate any coursework during summer school.
 FAA approval will be required for remediation outside of summer school and will be evaluated on a case by case basis.